Esri/large-network-analysis-tools/README.md

 ```

 You can also run the provided scripts by directly calling solve_large_odcm.py from the command line instead of using the geoprocessing tool as the code's gateway.
 Call `python solve_large_odcm.py -h` to print the command line help to show you how to do this.

+### Credit consumption

+Running the tool will consume [credits](https://pro.arcgis.com/en/pro-app/latest/help/analysis/networks/credit-consumption-and-analysis-limits.htm#ESRI_SECTION1_91C68C10CB7A42B792C1961BF6660BB1) if the **Network Data Source** parameter is set to ArcGIS Online or an ArcGIS Enterprise portal with routing services configured using ArcGIS Online.
+No credits will be consumed if you use a network dataset or an Enterprise portal configured with your own data.

+This tool uses the Origin Destination Cost Matrix solver.
+Check the credit consumption table in the documentation link above to learn how credits are charged for this solver.

+To minimize credit consumption, use the **Cutoff** and **Number of Destinations to Find for Each Origin** parameters to reduce the problem size as much as possible.
+Using the **Spatially Sort Inputs** option in combination with the **Cutoff** parameter can also significantly reduce the problem size and thereby reduce credit consumption.

+Other tool settings do not affect credit consumption.

 ### Recommended settings for best performance